opendialogai/opendialog/readme.md

 # OpenDialog Demo
 This is a sample application that pulls in the [Open Dialog core](https://github.com/opendialogai/core) and [Open Dialog Webchat](https://github.com/opendialogai/webchat/) packages and provides a demonstration of the OpenDialog platform with webchat.

-It additionally provides an administrative interface (currently leveraging [Laravel Nova](https://nova.laravel.com) to manage conversations, intents & messages.
+It additionally provides an administrative interface (currently leveraging [Laravel Nova](https://nova.laravel.com) to manage conversations, intents & messages<sup id="nova-note">[1](#f1)</sup>.

-> We are conscious that Laravel Nova is a

 # Set Up Instructions

 ## Quickstart
+This will get you up and running with minimal manual configuration.

 * [Install](https://docs.devwithlando.io/installation/system-requirements.html) [lando](https://github.com/lando/lando)
- - Lando
+ -- Lando is a wrapper around Docker services and it brings together everything that is required for OpenDialog.

 * Add the auth.json file for Laravel Nova (See the "Nova installation" heading in this document)
 * Run the setup script: `bash ./scripts/set_up_od.sh`
 * Now you can go to: https://opendialog.lndo.site/demo
-* You should see the no-match message you added when you type a message to your bot.
+* You should see the no-match message
 * The DGraph browser will be available here: http://dgraph-ratel.lndo.site/?latest

 ## Manual Configuration